‘Sterling throat grab on Gomez should’ve stayed in-house’ – Ferdinand hits out at Southgate decision | Goal.com

 Rio Ferdinand has questioned why Gareth Southgate decided to go public in his punishment of Raheem Sterling for a throat grab on England colleague Joe Gomez.

-The Three Lions boss has revealed that the Manchester City winger will play no part in his side's Euro 2020 qualification clash with Montenegro on Thursday after clashing with his international team-mate.
+The Three Lions boss has revealed that the Manchester City winger will play no part in his side's Euro 2020 qualification fixture with Montenegro on Thursday after clashing with his international team-mate.

 A feud between Sterling and Liverpool defender Gomez was sparked in the heat of Premier League battle on Sunday, with the pair squaring up during a 3-1 win for the Reds at Anfield.